BuddyForms/BuddyForms/readme.txt

 == Changelog ==

+= 2.1.7 – 20.
+May 2018
+* Removed all dependencies to bootstrap.
+In earlier versions UI parts of the Admin have been build with Bootstrap.
+This parts have been rebuild to use WordPress native jQuery UI
+* --> Added buddyform prefix for nav-pills, nav-tabs and tabs-left
+* --> Fixing the field related scripts like the tabs and the accordion when new field is added to the form builder.
+* --> Adding script to load the field inside the wizard.
+* --> Fixing css to organize the arrow inside the wizard
+* Fixing php language minor issues
+* Change the place of the filter for submission default value
+* Fixing a sessions issue.
+This fix is related a conflict during recovery of the session when the page is load the first time.
+* Improved the submissions table to show the column data and custom field types
+* -->Added the category and the tag to the list of submission
+* changing the input ids for the wp login form to avoid name coalition with the user_id field
+* add form slug as attribute to the buddyforms_formbuilder_fields_options filter
+* Fixed some issue in the registration form redirect. redirect to url #was broken

-= 2.1.6.8 - 29.
+= 2.1.6.8 – 29.
 April 2018
-* Fixed an issue with the upload form element "No image displayed in the admin edit screen"
+* Fixed an issue with the upload form element “No image displayed in the admin edit screen”
 * Change submit button text to upload in process during upload
 * Fixed the upload label. slug was used.
 * Added a filter for allow add-ons display the value in the column of the submission list